wkhere/eastar/README.md

 [![Build Status](https://travis-ci.org/herenowcoder/eastar.svg)](https://travis-ci.org/herenowcoder/eastar)

-Elixir rewrite of A\* graph pathfinding code.
+Elixir rewrite of my A\* graph pathfinding code, which I did in Python, Erlang and Racket.

 This version aims to be as generic as possible, abstracting away the graph info and the heuristic distance - you provide both as funtions.